LeoHellmig/leohellmig.github.io/_posts/2025-01-28-beetle-brawl.markdown

 Beetle brawl is a student project developed by first year students at Breda University of Applied Sciences in 2023.

 This Unreal Engine project served as my springboard into team and product oriented game development.

-During this project I explored what Unreal Engine had to offer.
+This project was my first endeavour into Unreal Engine.

 I learnt the ways of collaborating in a multi-disciplinary team by applying the SCRUM methodology and using Perforce as our source control solution.
-In this project I was mainly responsible for Levels, UI, Audio.

 # My Contribution

+## Sounds and music 🔊

+💡 *Developed and implemented sounds for the game*

+### Key Features & Challenges

+- Menu music implemented using Meta Sounds
+- Designed sounds for impactful feedback
+- Varied sound effects using Meta Sounds

+🛠 Technologies: Blueprints, Meta Sounds

 ## UI 🖱️